-THIS ARTICLE WAS FIRST PUBLISHED ON HRLAWS.COM’S TENNESSEE EMPLOYMENT LAW LETTER BY BUTLER SNOW’S Todd P. Photopulos AND David L. Johnson.
+THIS ARTICLE WAS FIRST PUBLISHED ON HRLAWS.COM’S TENNESSEE EMPLOYMENT LAW LETTER BY BUTLER SNOW’S DAVID L. JOHNSON AND TODD P. PHOTOPULOS.

 Tennessee’s workers’ compensation statute allows injured workers to recoup benefits regardless of whether they are lawfully employed.
 In a recent case, a West Tennessee federal district court considered whether an undocumented immigrant could file a lawsuit against his former employer, whom he claims fired him in retaliation for pursuing workers’ comp.